mhlee216/Biodegradability_Prediction_QSAR_GCN/README.md

 # Biodegradability_Prediction_QSAR_GCN

-###### A Comparative Study of the Performance for Predicting Biodegradability Classification: QSAR Model vs. Graph Convolutional Network
+###### A Comparative Study of the Performance for Predicting Biodegradability Classification: The Quantitative Structure−Activity Relationship Model vs the Graph Convolutional Network

 ###### ACS Omega